Speculative Actions: A Lossless Framework for Faster Agentic Systems: Introduction

-\begin{itemize}[leftmargin=*] \item \emph{Actor(s)}: authoritative but slower executors (e.g., more capable LLMs, external APIs/tools, the environment’s own responses, or humans) whose outputs materialize the ground truth for correctness and side effects. \item \emph{Speculator(s)}: inexpensive, low-latency models that predict the next environment step, i.e., the action, its arguments, and the expected observation or state delta.
-Examples include smaller LLMs, simplified use of the same LLM with reduced prompts and reasoning steps, and domain heuristics. \end{itemize}
+Concretely, in such agents, speculative actions introduce two roles in the environment loop: \begin{itemize}[leftmargin=*] \item \emph{Actor(s)}: authoritative but slow executors (e.g., SOTA LLMs, external APIs, environment’s own responses, or humans) whose outputs materialize the ground truth for correctness and side effects. \item \emph{Speculator(s)}: inexpensive, low-latency models that predict the next environment step, i.e., the action, its arguments, and the expected observation or state delta.
+Examples include smaller LLMs, same LLM with reduced prompts and reasoning steps, and domain heuristics. \end{itemize}

-A key design goal is losslessness relative to the environment’s baseline semantics: speculative actions should not degrade final outcomes versus a strictly sequential agent.
+A key design goal is losslessness relative to the environment’s baseline semantics: speculative actions should not degrade final outcomes compared to a strictly sequential agent.
 We achieve this with (a) semantic guards (actors confirm equivalence of state transitions before commit), (b) safety envelopes (only idempotent, reversible, or sandboxed speculative side effects), and (c) repair paths (rollback or compensating actions when a guess is rejected).
-In many environments (e.g., web search pipelines, shopping carts before checkout, and OS-level operations in a sandbox) these patterns are natural and inexpensive to implement.
+In many environments (e.g., web search, pre-checkout shopping carts, and OS-level operations in a sandbox) these patterns are natural and inexpensive to implement.

 \textbf{Can we guess the next API calls of agents?} We show that, in practice, API intents can often be guessed with reasonable accuracy.
-In particular, we demonstrate speculative actions across four environments, each highlighting different aspects of agent latency: \begin{itemize}[leftmargin=*] \item \textbf{Turn-based gameplay} (e.g., chess): the Speculator can predict the opponent's move while waiting for its turn.
-See \cref{fig:figure_1}. \item \textbf{E-commerce}: while conversing with a human shopper, the Speculator can proactively infer the shopper's intent (e.g., returning an item), and safely trigger tool calls in advance (e.g., checking return eligibility). \item \textbf{Multi-hop web search}: while awaiting results from slow external calls (e.g., Wikipedia), the Speculator can guess answers from its knowledge base, and execute subsequent search queries.
+In particular, we demonstrate speculative actions across four environments, each highlighting different aspects of agent latency: \begin{itemize}[leftmargin=*] \item \textbf{Turn-based gameplay} (e.g., chess): the Speculator predicts the opponent's move while waiting for its turn.
+See \cref{fig:figure_1}. \item \textbf{E-commerce}: while conversing with a shopper, the Speculator proactively infers the shopper's intent (e.g., returning an item), and triggers tool calls in advance (e.g., checking return eligibility). \item \textbf{Multi-hop web search}: while awaiting results from slow external calls (e.g., Wikipedia), the Speculator can guess answers from its knowledge base, and execute subsequent search queries.